Native America Collections

-Post-Columbian collections encompassing Indians/ Indigenous peoples of North, South and Central America, the bulk of which pertain to the Catholic Church and Native Americans or Indigenous people in the United States since 1874.
+Post-Columbian collections encompassing Indians/ Indigenous peoples of North, South and Central America, the bulk of which pertain to the Catholic Church and Native American people in the United States since 1874.

-Aspects of church work, from Catholic evangelistic work, Catholic (social) action, Catholic social teaching or Christian sociology, to pastoral ministry or theology prevail throughout most holdings.
+Aspects of church work, e.g. Catholic evangelistic work, Catholic (social) action, Catholic social teaching, Christian sociology, pastoral ministry, theology, prevail throughout most holdings.
 Civil rights of indigenous peoples, economic justice, education, Christian inculturation in indigenous cultures, social reform, and government relations and accountability are widespread.
 Extensive audio visual, photographic, and textual holdings present indigenous and Christian beliefs, practices, music, and oral testimony/histories among several ethnic groups.
 A number of recordings and textual records feature indigenous languages, most of which are endangered, and many of which have translations.
 Most holdings pertain to urban and rural people in the United States and former dependencies, especially the Dakota-Lakota, Inuit-Yupik (Eskimo), Ojibwa-Ottawa (Odawa), Apache-Navajo (Dené), and Piman (Akimel O'odham-Tohono O'odham) Indian peoples.
 The records present the pioneering, spiritual, and social justice legacies of Saint Kateri Tekakwitha (Mohawk-Algonquin), Saint Katharine Drexel, Holy Nicholas Black Elk (Lakota), Père Jacques Marquette, S.J., Archbishop Charles J. Chaput, O.F.M.
 Cap.
 (Potawatomi), and other notables, as well as local history records by/about parishes, schools, communities, and racially mixed people.
 A few notable collections include school attendance and/or sacramental records of genealogical value.

 |A deacon processed before Mass at the Tekakwitha Conference, St. James Cathedral, Seattle, Washington, 1993.
 Tekakwitha Conference Records, Anne M. Scheurman, photographer.||Angel McFarland Sobotta (Nez Perce) signed the Lord's Prayer in Plains Indian Sign Language at the Tekakwitha Conference, Phoenix, Arizona, 1984.
 Tekakwitha Conference Records.|